WDI-SEA/ajax-reddit-slideshow/readme.md

 * Fetch related posts from reddit (with ajax)
 * Display animation / slideshow of images (jQuery)
 * Show a button to stop / reset the animation
-* Repeat animation until use clicks "stop"
+* Repeat animation until user clicks "stop"

 **When the user clicks the "stop" button**